-Frontex lacks its own border guards and equipment, instead it relies on EU member states to deploy experts and equipment (Frontex CITE).
+Frontex lacks its own border guards and equipment, instead it relies on EU member states to deploy experts and equipment (Frontex, 2015).
 Frontex develops plans of action and conducts research by creating a workforce with officials from member states that exchange ideas in an informal setting or ‘soft’ governance (Dirk Godenau and Ana López Sala, 2016; Graziano and Halpern, 2016).
 The goal of voluntary coordination is to define common objectives and cognitive principles rather than achieving harmonization.
 Frontex’s intervention and the cooperation of technical experts across several member states was a way for ‘soft’ governance to allow several public and private actors to be part of the policymaking and implementation process regarding border control and management and care of migrants in the Canary Islands, in part facilitating an end to the crisis.

 EU and Spanish Migration Policies-Failed ‘Hard’ Governance